Mahāsaṅghika Vinaya

 Origin Story

-The Buddha was staying at Vesālī.
+The Buddha was staying in Vesālī.
 At that time, Bhaddā bhikkhunī was bathing in the river Sarpiṇikā.
 There were five young Licchavis who were watching her from the river bank.
 Having seen her, desire arose in their minds.
 The bhikkhunī said: “Long-lived Ones, go away.”
 They answered: “We won’t go away.
 We wish to look at the venerable’s body.”
 The bhikkhunī said: “What’s the use of looking at this smelly, festering body with it’s nine openings?”
 They said again: “That’s not true.
 We deeply desire to look at it.”
 And they didn’t leave for a long time.
 The bhikkhunī thought: “These worldlings are foolish and shallow.”
 Then she came out covering herself in front and behind with her hands.
 When these men saw that, they fell on the ground in confusion, and blood streamed out of their mouths.

 The bhikkhunīs told Mahāpajāpatī, and she went to the World-honored One, and informed him of this matter. … The bhikkhunīs asked the Buddha: “Why did these five young Licchavis have a lustful mind, and fell on the ground in confusion like this?”
 The Buddha said: “It’s not just today that they had a lustful mind.
 In the past, it was already like this.”
 The bhikkhunīs said to the Buddha: “We wish to hear of this.”
 The Buddha said: